PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 Documentation: How-to use `Sphinx-Needs NeedUML`_.
 The ``debug`` option is often useful here, see `Sphinx-Needs NeedUML & NeedArch debug option`_.
 The code been expected and generated is for `plantuml`_.
+You can use `needs-render-context` to extend the data available in needarch and needuml.

 .. example:: How-to use a NeedUML.